jabadymandry/github-flow/03-Back-end/02-Twitter-API/README.md

 ### Running the server

-Let's leave the tests for now (running `pipenv run nosetests` should yield 6 passing tests) and launch the server:
+Let's leave the tests for now (running `nosetests` should yield 6 passing tests) and launch the server:

 ```bash
 FLASK_ENV=development pipenv run flask run